billyb2/lichess-zoom-client/README.md

 This is a hackathon project built with the Recall API.
 So AI generated it hurts.

+Note: You'll have to add a few Zoom settings:
+- Use a gallery view
+- Hide any non video participants, turn off your video
+- Sort all pariticpants by first name

 **WARNING:** This is insanely expensive to run if you don't work at Recall.
 Recommend setting the

 It runs a multi-bot chess wall in a Zoom meeting: